syncfusion-content/asp.netmvc-docs/aspnetmvc/Combobox/getting-started.md

 ## Custom values

-The ComboBox allows the user to give input as custom value which is not required to present in predefined set of values.
-By default, this support is enabled by **allowCustom** property.
-In this case, both text field and value field considered as same.
+The ComboBox allows the user to give input as custom value which is not required to be present in the predefined set of values.
+By default, this support is enabled by the **AllowCustom** property.
+In this case, both text field and value field are considered as same.
 The custom value will be sent to post back handler when a form is about to be submitted.

-{% tabs %}

 {% highlight html %}